WATCH: Fog alarm foils burglary at Offaly off-licence

 The man, aged in his 30s, appeared before the Tullamore District Court on Wednesday charged with a number of offences, including robbery and burglary.

-A video of the attempted off-licence robbery was posted to social media by Midlands 103 this morning.
+A video of the attempted off-licence robbery was posted to social media by FOG Bandit, suppliers of the defence system, this morning.
 Watch below:

 Leave your comment